 Cultivated for thousands of years in the Indo-Malayan region, Key limes (also known as "Mexican lime" and "West Indies lime") have long been treasured for its fruit and decorative foliage.
 They are smaller and have more seeds than the more common Persian lime.
 The distinct flavor of these limes makes them heavily sought after, especially for delicious desserts.

 The Key lime made its way to North Africa and the Near East via Arabian traders.
 It was then carried on to Palestine and Mediterranean Europe by the Crusaders.
-Columbus is credited with bringing the Key lime to Hispaniola (now known as Haiti), where it was carried on by Spanish settlers to Florida.
+Christopher Columbus is credited with bringing the Key lime to Hispaniola (now known as Haiti and the Dominican Republic), where it was carried on by Spanish settlers to Florida.

 It flourished in South Florida, particularly the Florida Keys, hence the current common name of Key lime.
 Due to hurricane-depleted soils, locals switched from pineapple commercial crops to limes in 1906, and business boomed until a hurricane once again reared and wiped out the lime groves.
 They were never to be restored.
 Today, most Key limes come from Mexico.